latent-to/developer-docs/docs/concepts/halving.md

 ---
-title: "TAO and Alpha Halvings"
+title: "Halving Mechanisms in Bittensor"
 ---

-# TAO and Alpha Halvings
+# Halving Mechanisms in Bittensor

 This page explains the TAO and ALPHA halving mechanisms and describes how it affects the creation and distribution of new tokens across the network.

 ---

-Halving is a mechanism that automatically reduces the rate at which new tokens are created and distributed by 50%.
-Bittensor implements two distinct and independent halving mechanisms:
+A halving is a mechanism that automatically reduces the rate at which new tokens are created and distributed by 50%.
+The Bittensor network implements two distinct and independent halving mechanisms:

 - **TAO Halving**: Reduces TAO emission rate by 50% at supply-based thresholds
 - **Alpha Halving**: Reduces emission rate of a subnet's Alpha tokens by 50%